 - Adult-gerontology acute care

 Nurse-midwives may have as a focus women’s health/gender related issues including childbirth and neonatal.

 Other population foci may be accepted if there are appropriate accrediting agencies and certification agencies.

 In order to be credentialed as an APRN, an individual must hold licensure as an RN, either in Arizona or in another nurse compact state.

 In most cases, advanced practice nurses must have both a graduate degree in nursing and must hold a national certification applicable to the role and population focus.
 There are some exceptions; some apply only to those who were credentialed before a given date and have been practicing in other states.

-Prospective nurse practitioners and clinical nurse specialists must complete nursing majors at the graduate level.
+Prospective nurse practitioners and clinical nurse specialists must complete nursing majors at the graduate level (Nurse Practitioner programs in Arizona).
 Prospective nurse anesthetists must complete CRNA programs.
 Board rule references programs accredited by the Council on Accreditation of Nurse Anesthesia Educational Programs as acceptable, but notes that other accreditations may be found acceptable as well.